mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/configure-jwts-and-conversation-id/java.md

 Now it's time to fill previously generated `CONVERSATION_ID` and `JWT` tokens.

-Open `Config.kt` file and replace placeholders with real values:
+Create `Config.kt` file and replace placeholders with real values:

 1. `CONVERSATION_ID` - id of the conversation created in the previous step
 2. `ALICE_TOKEN` - Alice JWT token